 The Caught in the Crossfire program at Youth ALIVE! provides intensive outreach and case management to individuals in Oakland who have been treated for violent injuries at Highland Hospital, Children's Hospital, and Eden Medical Center.
 Intervention specialists engage victims of gun violence and establish a connection and trusting relationship with them, provide emotional support, and address any immediate needs, such as relocation.
 In the hospital, staff review the incident with the participant, assess the risk of retaliation, and develop a plan to stay safe following discharge.
 Staff follow up with clients after they have been discharged from the hospital to provide further support, and work in tandem with Youth ALIVE! violence interrupters and participants' families and associates to prevent retaliatory violence.
 Over three-quarters of participants are male, and over two-thirds are African American.

-Reported being a victim Arrested before On probation of violent crime to OPD receiving services supervision before before receiving receiving services
+Reported being a victim of violent crime to OPD before receiving services receiving services